 Age is important in female dogs.
-While the male’s part in breeding ends after mating, the female’s job continues through the gestation period, birth, and childcare.
+While the male’s part in breeding ends after partnering, the female’s job continues through the gestation period, birth, and childcare.
 For females to be in top shape for the whole process, age matters a lot.

 Owners should get well versed with all possible complications that a dog may experience during pregnancy.
 Watch out for the following signs of abnormalities, and call a vet if things don’t seem right.

 - Distended uterus.

 9. Understand The Heat Cycle